aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 ## Rendering to File or Stream

 The [Save](https://apireference.aspose.com/net/words/aspose.words.rendering.noderendererbase/save/methods/1) method provides overloads that render a shape directly to a file or stream.
-Both overloads accept an instance of the [ImageSaveOptions](https://apireference.aspose.com/net/words/aspose.words.saving/imagesaveoptions) class, which allows to define options for rendering the shape.
+Both overloads accept an instance of the [ImageSaveOptions](https://apireference.aspose.com/net/words/aspose.words.saving/imagesaveoptions) class, which enables to define options for rendering the shape.
 This works in the same way as the [Document.Save](https://apireference.aspose.com/net/words/aspose.words/document/methods/save/index) method.
 Even though this parameter is required, you can pass a null value, specifying that there are no custom options.

 The shape can be exported in any image format specified in the [SaveFormat](http://www.aspose.com/api/net/words/aspose.words/saveformat) enumeration.
 For example, the image can be rendered as a raster image, such as JPEG by specifying the [SaveFormat.Jpeg](http://www.aspose.com/api/net/words/aspose.words/saveformat) enumeration, or as a vector image, such as EMF by specifying the [SaveFormat.Emf](http://www.aspose.com/api/net/words/aspose.words/saveformat).